charlestolley/python-snmp/docs/source/manager.rst

 are explained here, as they are nearly identical for all methods.

 The variable-length `oids` parameter to the ``get*()`` methods specifies the objects to be queried.
-Each OID may either be an :class:`snmp.types.OID` object, or a string containing a dot-sepearated OID representation (e.g.
+Each OID may either be an :class:`snmp.smi.OID` object, or a string containing a dot-sepearated OID representation (e.g.
 ``"1.3.6.1.2.1.1.1.0"``).
 The ``get()`` method performs a Get request, which requests the value for each queried object.
 The ``getNext()`` method performs a